sappkevin/netflix_tech_assessment/README.md

 - These scripts are designed to run on Unix-based or MacOS systems.

 ## Future Enhancements
-1) Create Github Actions to perform Google API tasks - must be fast jobs (limited by Github resources allocated)
+1) Create Github Actions to perform Google API tasks - must be short duration jobs (due to Github action timeout limits)
 2) Can create a Dockerfile for more advanced tasks or moving bigger jobs to GKS
 3) Add a dashboard, Python Graph, or website (Firebase UI) to visualize the data using Grafana or Prometheus
 4) Add more logging to use for data needed to create self-healing